ANBP is the recognized voice and advocate for the commercial biological control industry in North America.

 In addition to these benefits, membership includes:

-And, ANBP continues to correspond with the USDA-APHIS Permitting Branch while waiting for the latest re-write of their regulations governing the movement of organisms in the U.S. and other countries.
-This policy revision has been under review in-house for over 2 years.
+We are poised to respond to the new draft of regulations from USDA, APHIS, due out in late 2016 or early 2017.
+This policy revision has been under review in-house for over 3 years.
 ANBP will participate in any public meetings when these regulations are debuted for comment and keep the membership included for input at each step.

 Research Support.
 ANBP has been identifying the most promising student research supporting the needs of the commercial beneficial industry.
 Our Student Awardsprogram selects from the best of student submitted posters or presentations at national entomology and biological control meetings.
 Encouraging applied biocontrol research is an investment in the future of our industry.

 While we continue to grow our research funding base, we are able to support university scientists with small grants, but most importantly, we can provide in-kind material and collaboration in research to improve natural enemy use.
-Letters of support have been written for grant proposals in 2012 covering overall improvement of beneficials available for greenhouses and for screening pesticide effects on some of the top species marketed today.
-Research Fund dollars have been awarded in 2012 to augment the pesticide work with natural enemies at the University of Florida.
-For a 2012 update of this work, check out this issue of Bio-control Matters
+Letters of support have been written for grant proposals in 2016 covering overall use of beneficials and specifically for increased research in high tunnel production of ornamentals and vegetables.